Onufriev-Lab/OPTBIND5D/README.md

 Optimal Radii for MMGBSA

 `OPTBIND5D.py` is a Python script designed to automate the process of modifying atomic radii in AMBER topology files (.prmtop) to OPTBIND5D radii.
-It updates specific radii based on predefined mappings from Bondi radii to OPTBIND5D.
+Regardless of the radii set of the input topology file, it updates that radii based on predefined mappings from Bondi radii to OPTBIND5D.
 This script uses ParmEd, a tool for editing and analyzing parameter/topology files in computational chemistry.

 ## Requirements